tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_yaml.md

     level3:
 ```

+Each new level is an object.
+In this example, the level1 object contains the level2 object, which contains the level3 object.

 {: .note}
-With YAML, you don't use tabs (since they're non-standard).
+With YAML, you generally don't use tabs (since they're non-standard).
 Instead, you space twice.

 Each level can contain either a single key-value pair (also referred to as a dictionary) or a sequence (a list of hyphens):